 In our case, the IP or email address you use for cold emailing can be flagged by ISP, and your email messages will either end up in the spam folder or completely blocked.

-Therefore, email attachments in cold emails can lead to the filtering of your email domain name from a list of reputable sources.
+Therefore, email attachments in cold emails can lead to the deletion of your email domain name from a list of reputable sources.
 Use them only in small personalized email campaigns or with your existing clients.

 So you’ve decided to use an attachment for your campaign email.
 You need to make sure people will feel confident and interested enough to open it.
-First of all, your email message in itself must convince the receiver to open/download the attachment.
+First of all, your email message in itself must convince the receiver to open/download the email attachment.
 If that’s not a problem, be mindful of this one rule.

 Never send anything besides documents or images.
-In most cases the user will never download anything besides a clearly visible document or image.
+In most cases, the user will never download anything besides a clearly visible document or image.
 It’s best to keep your attachments in .txt, .jpg, .gif, and.pdf formats.

 If you need to send a bigger file, it’s safer and generally more acceptable to attach a link to the file on Google Drive.
 Besides hosting large files, Drive will check the file for malware, solving the trust issue.

 Having an attachment won’t automatically ruin your deliverability.
-Email client won’t filter you out for having images between 20kb and 50kb in size.
+Email clients won’t filter you out for having images between 20kb and 50kb in size.
 However, if you decide to insert a half a megabyte image, you are not safe from being labeled red by the email client.

 This happens because email spammers love to use images to hide the text of their messages, undetectable to filters.
-To keep your deliverability high, stick to under 60kb image size.
-This research by EmailOnAcid goes into more details on the effect of the file size on deliverability.
+To keep your deliverability high, stick to under 60kb image attachment size limit.
+This research by EmailOnAcid goes into more detail on the effect of the file size on deliverability.

 An attachment is not just a file: it can be an HTML styled template with text in it.
 Companies tend to use those for promotional content instead of plain-text emails.

-With styled HTML attachments you can create content that’s far more appealing than plain text.
+With styled HTML email attachments, you can create content that’s far more appealing than plain text.
 The problem is these templates often don’t load well on every device and email client.
-Not all templates are optimized for mobile view.
-Keep that in mind when choosing a template.
+In fact, not all templates are even optimized for mobile view.

 - Save email attachments for campaigns to existing customers and warm leads.